meangrape/fdb-wiki/Technical-Overview-of-the-Database.md

 ### Master
 The master is responsible for coordinating the transition of the write sub-system from one generation to the next.
 The write sub-system includes the master, proxies, resolvers, and transaction logs.
 The three roles are treated as a unit, and if any of them fail, we will recruit a replacement for all three roles.
 The master provides the commit versions for batches of the mutations to the proxies.

+Historically, Ratekeeper and Data Distributor are coupled with Master on the same process.
+Since 6.2, both have become a singleton in the cluster.
+The life time is no longer tied with Master.

 ### Proxies
 The proxies are responsible for providing read versions, committing transactions, and tracking the storage servers responsible for each range of keys.
 To provide a read version, a proxy will ask all other proxies to see the largest committed version at this point in time, while simultaneously checking that the transaction logs have not been stopped.
 Ratekeeper will artificially slow down the rate at which the proxy provides read versions.